top of page

 Was Whitney related to S.F.'s Sutro Baths owner George Whitney?

-Pure speculation here, but... one wonders if the ephemeral Springs holder Robert Whitney was any relation to San Francisco brothers Robert and Leo Whitney, who at various times owned and ran The City's Ocean Beach Playland-at-the-Beach, the Cliff House...and Sutro Baths.
+Pure speculation by a native San Franciscan here, but... one might wonder if the ephemeral Springs holder Robert Whitney was any relation to San Francisco brothers Robert and Leo Whitney, who at various times owned and ran The City's Ocean Beach Playland-at-the-Beach, the Cliff House...and Sutro Baths.

 Whitney, San Francisco's "Barnum of the West," purchased the place and attempted a rescue of the renowned but perennially money-losing Sutro Baths operation after Sutro's death, keeping it going a few decades more (thus enabling writer to enjoy roaming the sprawling, marble-floored realm, by then converted to an ice rink, growing up), before throwing in one of ten thousand towels stocked for the masses who never showed.